pprunty/pprunty/contents/portfolio/index.md

 ## 🖥️ Software Projects:

-* <a href="https://github.com/pprunty/shapeshifter" target="_blank" rel="noopener noreferrer">```shapeshifter```</a> is an open-source tool
+* <a href="https://github.com/pprunty/shapeshifter" target="_blank" rel="noopener noreferrer">```shapeshifter```</a> is
-for creating dynamic, multipage user interfaces interactively through the user interface itself.
-Inspired by vi/vim, it allows real-time manipulation of web components on your local server via shapeshifter 'edit mode'.
+an open-source platform designed to facilitate the interactive creation of dynamic, multi-page user interfaces directly within the software developer's UI environment.
+Inspired by vi/vim, it enables real-time adjustments to web components on your local server via shapeshifter's 'edit mode'.
 The platform offers a library of templates to build your project from, and modular components which can be plugged in to your project, for quick, standardized and interactive development.

 🔜 Version 0.1.0 video demo is coming soon.
 In the meantime enjoy this cool video instead: